-SLHS recommends that students entering a dual credit or Advanced Placement course to have a Lexile measure of at least 1200L as measured on their MAP interim assessments.
+SLHS recommends that students entering a dual credit or Advanced Placement course have a Lexile measure of at least 1250L as measured on their Measures of Academic Progress (MAP) interim assessments.

 Advanced placement and dual credit courses are college level courses.
 The rigor is to a higher standard.
 The reading levels of college texts are generally higher than the reading levels of high school texts.
 For example, many 11-12 grade high school textbooks are written in the range of 1050L-1165L, while many post-secondary pursuits fall within a Lexile range of 1200L-1400L or higher.
 To put this into perspective, a 250L difference between reader ability and text complexity can cause a drop from 75-percent comprehension to 50-percent comprehension.
-This means that high school seniors who can successfully read grade 12 texts may enter college or the workplace and encounter texts that result in 50-percent comprehension (Williamson, G.L.
+(Williamson, G.L.
 (2008).
 A text readability continuum for postsecondary readiness.
-Journal of Advanced Academics, 19(4), 602-632.)
+Journal of Advanced Academics, 19(4), 602-632...

-Advanced Placement Offerings
+Advanced Placement.
 Advanced Placement (AP) courses are designed to challenge students who excel in the classroom.
 Course requirements for AP courses are in excess of what might be expected from a normal advanced course.
 Students will be pushed intellectually to commit to excellence in preparation for what they will experience in a college classroom.

 Enrollments in these courses are based on test scores and/or previous grades and an application to the instructor.
-Some upper level course sections are offered as Advanced Placement courses which may lead to college credit as well as high school credit.
+Advanced Placement courses may lead to college credit in addition to high school credit.
 The College Board administers a test each spring to determine if college credit shall be granted to each student.
 In most circumstances college credit is awarded with a score of 3, 4, or 5 on the AP test.
 Other scores may be considered based on the institution.
-Additional information on AP courses and exams may be found at www.collegeboard.com.
+Additional information on AP courses and exams may be found at www.collegeboard.com